Can Applying Toothpaste to the Skin Treat Acne?

+I told you we were going to take a deep dive into the science right?
+Ok, so let's be thorough.
 Aside from not directly studying toothpaste on acne, this study is not ideal for several other reasons:

-- There was no reasoning as to which ingredient in the toothpastes produced the antibacterial effect
+- There was no reasoning as to which ingredient in the toothpastes produced the antibacterial effect.

 - The researchers did not use a large sample size.
-In fact, they had only 10 subjects
+In fact, they had only 10 subjects.

-- There was no detail on the volunteers' ages
+- There was no detail on the volunteers' ages.

 These factors make the experiment neither reliable nor reproducible.
 In other words, until more studies are performed that control variables, use a larger sample size, and use toothpaste directly on acne, we will still be in the dark regarding direct evidence of toothpaste on people with acne.